 Demonstrates an emerging knowledge base of tikanga and tuturu tangata whenua concepts and practices (aim to enhance and/ or restore cultural identity).
 Displays respect for others' tikanga/ kawa.
 Supports and guides proactively patient/whānau with tikanga tangata whenua.
 Articulates pepeha: ingoa, Waka, Maunga, Awa, Moana, Marae Hapu/Iwi in te reo tangata whenua.
 Integrates the importance and impact of tangata whenua processes in practice.
 Affirms tangata whenua processes through transfer of practices in varying areas, e.g. karakia, waiata.
 Demonstrates in practice an understanding of behaviours consistent with tikanga/ kawa in relationships with tangata whenua, i.e. tika, pono, aroha.
 Investigates culturally appropriate practice amongst colleagues, patients/whānau.
 Incorporates and practices the concept of koha and reciprocity.
 Identifies local lwi and their boundaries.
-Consults with Iwi to ensure appropriate processes (tikanga/ kawa) are adhered to.
+Consults with lwi to ensure appropriate processes (tikanga/ kawa) are adhered to.
 Incorporates and practices the concept of Te Wa: Time is governed by processes.
 Hauora Māori Te Ha a Koro ma a Kui ma Applies key aspects of tangata whenua health perspectives in practice such as the importance of wairua, hinengaro, whānau and tinana when working with tangata whenua.
 Undertakes cultural assessments based on tangata whenua concepts and values.
 Plans, implements and evaluates integrated plans that address all dimensions of Hauora tangata whenua and maintain wellbeing including cultural management plans.
 Demonstrates in practice an understanding of the role of patients/whānau in their own recovery.
 Displays a balanced appreciation of physical, social, cultural, spiritual and mental aspects of health and health care.
 Facilitates access to traditional and contemporary healing options for patients/whānau e.g. Tohunga, matekite, rongoa, mirimiri and karakia.
 Demonstrates in practice an understanding of the determinants of tangata whenua health, e.g. housing, education and employment.
 Acknowledges patients/ whānau perspectives of health determinants.
 Promotes further learning and knowledge of health determinants on patients/ whānau wellbeing amongst team and colleagues.
 Investigates the key needs of tangata whenua population groups, e.g. tangata whenua mental health needs.
 Respects patients/ whānau in determining their choice of rongoa.
 Proactively supports tangata whenua positive health gains.
 Understands the term "taonga" and how it influences the way in which you support patients/whānau.
 Affirms understanding of taonga by acknowledging what patients/whānau believe is precious/ important.
 Analyses and identifies areas where taonga has an impact in varying dimensions, e.g. taha wairua, taha whānau, taha tinana and taha hinengaro.

-Applies knowledge of the differing health and socio-economic status of tangata whenua and non-tangata whenua.
-Utilises Māori models of practice for the benefit of all on case load and/ or in shared interventions with other health professionals.
-Demonstrtes the positive effects of the use of Māori models within one's scope of practice.
+Applies knowledge of the differing health and Utilises Māori models of practice for the benefit Demonstrtes the positive effects of the use of socio-economic status of tangata whenua and of all on case load and/ or in shared interventions Māori models within one's scope of practice. non-tangata whenua. with other health professionals.